rkaippully/gamgee/README.md

 ```

 This will generate an OTP and copy it to your clipboard.
 You can paste it into your authentication
 service.
-Alternatively, you can write the OTP to stdout with:
+Alternatively, you can write the OTP to standard output with:

 ```
 gamgee <token-label> --stdout